Canadian Bankruptcy Law

 Provincial Bankruptcy & Insolvency Laws

-Although insolvency law in Canada is a federal law, some provinces have their own laws in addition to the federal laws governing bankruptcy and consumer proposals.
+Although insolvency law in Canada is federally regulated, some provinces have their own rules in addition to the federal regulations governing insolvency proceedings such as consumer proposals.

 In addition, each province sets its own exemptions on assets that are seized in a bankruptcy.